How we inspect fire and rescue services

 Our assessment of efficiency will consider:

 An efficient FRS will manage its budget and spend money properly and appropriately.
 It will align its resources to its risk.
 It should try to keep costs down without compromising public safety.
 Future budgets should be based on robust and realistic assumptions.
-During Round 3, we will place a greater focus on assessing how productive a service is and what productivity improvements it has made since our last inspection.
-We will also continue to improve how we inspect value for money.

 People